scoffin-te/kata-kickstarts_09-11-23_answers/README.md

 ## Breakout rooms

-### Kata #4
+### Kata #4: Link the navbar items to views

-Our homepage currently has anav items that aren't linked to anything.
+Our homepage currently has nav items that aren't linked to anything.

-- In router/index.js, setup routes for the homepage and "About us" page
+- In router/index.js, setup routes for the homepage and "About Us" page
-- Then, in App.vue, setup a link to these routes in the nav.
+- Then, in App.vue, replace the <spans> in the nav with routed links.

-### Kata #5
+### Kata #5: Build and import a component

-Our homepage currently has anav items that aren't linked to anything.

-- In router/index.js, setup routes for the homepage and "About us" page.
-- Then, in App.vue, setup a link to these routes in the nav.
+On the "About Us" page, there is a static header for and list of contact information.

+- Build a separate component for this HTML in ContactInfo.vue.
+- Then, import it back into AboutUs.vue.

-### Kata #6
+### Kata #6: Centralize data in the Vuex datastore

-Our "words to live by" are sage and may be needed on other pages of the app.
+Our "words to live by" are sage and may be needed in other places in the app outside of the homepage.

 - Remove the static HTML for this timeless phrase and place it in a centralized variable in the Vuex datastore.
 - Then, pull that Vuex variable into the homepage.
 ​
 ## Challenge

-### Kata #7
+### Kata #7: Consume an external API

+Sadly, there's an empty space for a "Dad Joke of the Day" on our homepage!
+We need to use axios to call the icanhazdadjoke API to get one.

+Open services/DadJokeService.js and view the comments.
+- Then, import axios and create an instance of it to use in your requests.
+- Next, write the request methods to hit the endpoint.
+- Finally, to get just the joke from the API response, create a config that only accepts plain text.

+Go back to Home.vue.
+- Add the created() lifecycle hook to the script.
+Inside it, setup a call to the axios method we just wrote, setting the value of randomDadJoke to the response data.
+- Use data-binding to insert the randomDadJoke value into the em element next to "Dad Joke of the Day."